Skip to content

 The insurance company is able to offer you this 0% floor with no stock market losses because it’s tied to how S&P 500 call options work.

 Your max loss with when buying options is simply the cost of those options.
-In this case your max loss is the 4% fixed account growth rate you could’ve had.
+In this case, your max loss is the 4% fixed account growth rate you could’ve had.

 Even though you technically have no market risk per se, you are essentially risking the 4% you had in your hand for the potential of 10% in the bush if the S&P grew by at least that much.

-IUL’s floor is guaranteed, but the cap can and will adjusted annually by insurance companies depending on movements in interest rates and market volatility, because both of these things affect option pricing (how much S&P 500 exposure Universal Life’s fixed yield can buy).
+IUL’s floor is guaranteed, but the cap can and will be adjusted annually by insurance companies depending on movements in interest rates and market volatility, because both of these things affect option pricing (how much S&P 500 exposure Universal Life’s fixed yield can buy).

 Note: Contrary to what the haters would have you believe, the insurance company is NOT keeping any profits above 10%.
 Actually, the various indexed crediting strategies are usually profit-neutral to them.
 IUL companies simply managing these options-hedging strategies for you in a tax-exempt wrapper as a value-added feature to lure clients into their life insurance offering that ideally last a lifetime.